mozilla/extension-workshop/src/content/documentation/themes/static-themes.md

 ### Multiple image themes
 As an alternative to creating a single image theme, you have the option to use multiple images.
 These images can be individually anchored to locations within the header, with the option to apply tiling to each image.

-Depending on the effect you want to create you may need to suppress the mandatory "theme_frame": image with an empty or transparent image.
+Depending on the effect you want to create you may need to suppress the mandatory `theme_frame` image with an empty or transparent image.
 You would use an empty or transparent image if, for example, you wanted to tile a centrally justified image, such as

 ![Single image](/assets/img/documentation/themes/static-theme-single-image.png)